 How you can get fit on a budget

-Those expensive gyms and boutique workout studios won’t want you to know this, but it is possible to get fit on a budget!
-All you need is yourself, clothes you can move in, space to move and a reusable bottle of water to keep you hydrated.
-It really is as simple as that.
+If you want to get in shape, there’s no need to splash out on expensive running gear or weights, as there are plenty of ways to get fit on a budget.
+All you need is yourself, clothes you can move in and a reusable bottle of water to keep you hydrated.
+It really is as simple as that!

-Whatever your health and fitness goals, you can achieve them without signing up for a fancy gym.
-So read on to find out how to get fit without breaking the bank.
+Whatever your health and fitness goals, you can achieve them without breaking the bank.

 How to get fit and healthy on a budget